Simona Grossi

 Simona Grossi is an Italian-born lawyer, law professor, pianist, orchestra conductor, and fiction author.
 She currently serves as the Theodore A. Bruinsma Fellow and a professor of law at Loyola Law School in Los Angeles.

 Early life and education

 Simona Grossi was born in 1979 in Calabria, Italy.
 She began studying piano at the age of 10 and later obtained her piano degree from the Conservatory of Frosinone in Italy in 2019.
 Grossi pursued her legal education, earning a Juris Doctor from L.U.I.S.S.
 University School of Law in Italy.
 She then furthered her studies in the United States, obtaining a Master of Laws in 2009 and a Doctor of Juridical Science in 2011 from the UC Berkeley School of Law.

 Career

 Grossi is a practicing lawyer with expertise in civil procedure, constitutional law, and federal courts.
-She has authored numerous publications, including books, articles, and essays, on these topics.
 Additionally, Grossi has served as a director of the American Journal of Comparative Law.
 Grossi is also known for her work as an orchestra conductor.
 She founded and conducts the Loyola Law School Orchestra in 2020.